sudoxnym/ollama-enhanced/README.md

 1. **Install the Integration**
    - Go to Settings → Devices & Services
    - Click "Add Integration"
-   - Search for "Ollama Web Search"
+   - Search for "Ollama Enhanced"
    - Click to add it

 2. **Configure Ollama Connection**